twxio/ahk-wow-autorotation/README.md

-# Rotation
+# AutoRotation

-In WoW it's all about button mashing.
+In World of Warcraft it's all about button mashing.
 The faster, the better your DPS is going to be.
 I wanted to be able to bring to WoW what I had made for Diablo II, an automated clicker to release me mentally from the repitition of combat.

 This isn't a bot, so it won't be as efficient, but it's pretty darn close.
 And I don't think it will get you banned, bc it's not doing anything other than mashing your keys.
 Most of the magic here is how to setup your game so it works.